vignesh0909/adbond.net/ui-server/README.md

-# LinkinDin UI Server
+# Adbond UI Server

-A Node.js Express server for serving the LinkinDin frontend application.
+A Node.js Express server for serving the AdBond frontend application.

 ## Features